usriva2405/visual-relationship-detection-api/README.md

     ```shell
     python app/controller/flask_controller.py
-    curl http://127.0.0.1:5002      # prints Welcome to Audit-Logger
+    curl http://127.0.0.1:5002      # prints Welcome to Visual Relationship Prediction!
     ```

-    If the project has been setup, this prints ***Welcome to Audit-Logger*** on console
+    If the project has been setup, this prints ***Welcome to Visual Relationship Prediction!*** on console

 2. Using WSGI Server for running app (without config)

     You can also use following for running the app :
     ```shell
     gunicorn -b localhost:5002 -w 1 app.controller.flask_controller:app
-    curl http://127.0.0.1:5002      # prints Welcome to Audit-Logger
+    curl http://127.0.0.1:5002      # prints Welcome to Visual Relationship Prediction!
     ```
     App would be accessible on http://127.0.0.1:8880<br /><br />